Our Dubai Shopping Guide and a Lesson in the Art of Bargaining

 It’s even more family-oriented than Dubai Shopping Festival, as the kids are on school holidays, so there’s a festival mascot for the kids called Modhesh, which looks like a yellow bicycle pump, and even more family activities than there are during DSS.

-Having said that, it’s an increasingly popular time to visit Dubai for budget travellers and families, due to those low prices.
+Having said that, it’s an increasingly popular time to visit Dubai for budget travellers and families, due to the low prices and great deals (See our guide to Dubai on a Budget).
 If you can handle the heat, try it.
 I dare you.

 Dubai Shopping Hours

-Shopping malls in Dubai open from around 10am to 10pm daily, although a few don’t open until 2pm on Friday, the Muslim day of worship, like Sundays in the West.
+Dubai shopping malls open from around 10am to 10pm daily, although a few don’t open until 2pm on Friday, the Muslim day of worship, like Sundays in the West.
 Shops outside malls, especially those in the souqs, close around noon for an afternoon meal and rest, opening around 5pm, which makes sense in this kind of heat.

-The hours are a reason alone for doing a shopping trip to Dubai, even if you’re just on a short stopover.
-Shopping in Dubai is most fun at night when the locals go out to shop, so even if you don’t like shopping you can enjoy some people watching instead.
+The hours are a reason alone for doing a Dubai shopping trip, even if you’re just on a short stopover.
+Shopping Dubai is most fun at night when the locals go out to shop, so even if you don’t like shopping you can enjoy some people watching instead.

 This means you’ll end up eating late, as the locals do, and hitting the pillow even later.
-But what are days for if not dozing in the sun by the hotel swimming pool?
+But what are holidays for if not dozing in the sun by the hotel swimming pool?
+Even local travellers need a little sunshine.